liuyinz/binky.el/README.md

 I have used dogears for several months, and it's great in most features except so many information I don't need.
 A better and [Vim-marks](https://vim.fandom.com/wiki/Using_marks) style jumping system is the top priority for me.
-While evil is too heavy, so I wrote `binky-mode` to imitate parts of features.
+While evil is too heavy, so I wrote this package to imitate parts of features.

 Enjoy it.